 - 1. COVERSHEET (including the Household Grid).
 A detailed Coversheet is needed in order to record household changes.
 The starting point here is the Enumeration Grid, which lists everyone in the household according to the latest information.
 This will be used to record all household changes before completing the Household Grid for those currently resident.
 All departures and arrivals have to be recorded here before the household grid is completed for the current household (this is on pages 6-7 of the Coversheet).
 After all the interviews have been completed return to the Coversheet to make a record of the interview outcomes.
-Contact details collected for all interviewed sample members are pre-printed on the inside back cover.
+Contact details collected for all intervieded sample members are pre-printed on the inside back cover.
 Please use these as necessary to trace and interview any household members which have moved within your area. - 2.
 SELF-COMPLETION For all respondents answering the Individual Questionnaire.
-As in previous waves, this contains questions on attitudes, satisfaction with different areas of life, social support and friendships.
-Please be aware that we have included a single question in the self-completion questionnaire about how interviews are conducted.
-Since implementing dependent interviewing, we would like to track its effect on respondents by getting a reading on how happy they are to be reminded of answers given in prior interviews. - 3.
-YOUTH QUESTIONNAIRE For all children aged 11-15 on or before December 1st 2007.
-The format of the youth questionnaire is in the form of a self-completion questionnaire.
-Please remember to give each child a brown envelope for the questionnaire to maintain the child's confidentiality. - 4.
-UNTRACED MOVERS FORM Complete this form for any sample member who has moved and for whom you cannot find a new address.
+This contains questions on attitudes, satisfaction with different areas of life, and social support. - 3.
+YOUTH QUESTIONNAIRE For all children aged 11-15 on or before December 1st 2005.
+The format of the youth questionnaire is in the form of a self-completion questionaire.
+Please remember to give each child a brown envelope to place the questionnaire into for confidentiality reasons. - 4.
+UNTRACED MOVERS FORM Conmplete this form for any sample member who has moved and you cannot find a new address for.
 Please attempt to trace the respondent through their contact details printed on the inside back cover of the Coversheet, even if you have been told by the household that they have moved to another part of the UK.
-Return to Chelmsford together with the Coversheet as soon as possible so that further tracing and interviewing can be done. - 5.
-CONSENT FORM A Adult health linkage this goes to every adult - 6.
-CONSENT FORM B Child health linkage one per household with children (aged 0-15) - 7.
-CONSENT FORM C Adult (16-24yr) education and benefit linkage; every adult aged 16-24 - 8.
-CONSENT FORM D Adult benefit linkage; every adult aged 25+ - 9.
-CONSENT FORM E Child education linkage- one per household with a dependant child (aged 4-15)
+Return to Chelmsford together with the Coversheet as soon as possible so that further tracing and interviewing can be done.